garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Move Mage, Create Tendril
+Category: Move Mage, Create Tendril, Add Action

 When cast: Move 3 spaces, ignoring terrain cost.
 Place a TENDRIL in your final location.
+Take another action.

 ### Recovery Shield
 ```
 @ .
 X
+. . .
+X . .
 ```
 Element: Earth

-Category: Defend Mage, Modify Tapestry
+Category: Defend Mage, Modify Tapestry, Add Action

 When cast: Place a CHARGE on this spell.

 While charged: Defend 1

-At any time, you may choose to remove this CHARGE to recover 2 mana from your TAPESTRY into your MANA POOL.
+During your turn, you may choose to remove a CHARGE from this spell to recover 2 mana from your TAPESTRY into your MANA POOL and Take another action..

 ### Remove Tendril
 ```